Nasawa/AssemblyWriter/README.md

 **Very early in development
 **Commands -MUST- be capitalized

+; - Any semicolon without text before it will create a blank space between commands

 PRINTS(str) - print string 'str'

 PRINTI(var) - print int 'var'

+PRINTL(literal) - prints text 'literal' such as comments or personalized code

 DEFINE(varname, str) - defines 'str' as 'varname' at beginning of file *works anywhere in file*